 Our medical model, in addition to being expensive and invasive, lacks consciousness.
 It does not help us repair or align our relationship with ourselves.
 On the contrary, it causes further harm.
 When we abdicate our power to physicians and holistic healers, we render ourselves powerless.
 We are led to believe that when a symptom arises, it occurs suddenly and unexpectedly and is not related to any of our choices preceding its manifestation.
 Nothing could be further from the truth.
 Our body responds to every choice we make.
 When we are imprinted (during childhood) to ignore its messages, we lose our ability to make conscious choices to assist it.

-Everything we eat, drink, think, how we handle stress or whether we have a supportive community, affects our body’s responses.
+Everything we eat, drink, think about, how we handle stress, or whether we have a supportive community, affects our body’s responses.
 We do not consider that our bodies are actually designed the same way as all organisms in Nature.
 Its rhythms and responses are aligned like all other organisms in Nature.
-The difference between us and them is our lack of consciousness which disconnects us from our true Nature.
+The difference between us and them is our lack of consciousness which disconnects us from our true nature.

 When we make what may seem like insignificant choices that interrupt our body’s natural rhythms, we affect its autoregulatory and repair capacity.
 When a sailboat is steered a few degrees off course without incremental course corrections, it ends up at the wrong destination.
 In the same way, even small and seemingly insignificant choices that take our body off its course of health will manifest symptoms (and diseases) over time.